European Standard: Where to find European standards

 European Standards can be found on the respective Catalogues of the European Standardization Bodies (CEN, CENELEC and ETSI).
-The national adoptions of the European Standards can be found on the respective catalogues of the National Standardization Bodies.
+The national adoptions of the European Standards can be found on the respective catalogues of the National Standardization Bodies or on the websites of the authorised resellers.

+European Standards and the European legislation

-CEN is one of three European Standardization Organizations and develops standards for numerous kinds of products, materials, services and processes.
+CEN develops European Standards for a wide range of products, materials, services and processes.
 Some sectors covered by CEN include transport equipment and services, chemicals, construction, consumer products, defence and security, energy, food and feed, health and safety, healthcare, digital sector, machinery or services.
-CEN adopts ISO standards in Europe, through the prefix “EN ISO” (see also Vienna Agreement).
-CEN standards are commonly referred to in European legislation and policies, like in the case of CENELEC or ETSI European Standards.
+CEN adopts ISO standards in Europe, through the prefix “EN ISO” and cooperates with the International Standardization Organization through the Vienna Agreement, avoiding duplication of work and coherency in their respective catalogues of standards.

+CEN develops Harmonized Standards supporting the General Product Safety Regulation (GPSR, repealing the General Product Safety Directive GPSD), as well as supporting a wide range of New Legislative Framework / New Approach directives and regulations.
+Harmonised standards provide presumption of conformity with the Essential Requirements in certain pieces of EU legislation.

+CENELEC, the European Committee for Electrotechnical Standardization is the European Standardization organization corresponding to the International Electrotechnical Commission (IEC), or IEC International Standards, adopted in Europe.

+CENELEC standards support the application of the Low Voltage Directive, Electromagnetic Compatibility Directive, Radio Equipment Directive, Ecodesign, Energy Efficiency Labelling, Machinery or Medical Devices, amongst other European legislation.
+Some New Legislative Framework Directives and Regulations include: